 The dual rotary method minimises the likelihood of loss circulation and aquifer cross-contamination.
 Since the DR can drill without fluids, the ability to detect water in low flow formations is improved and water sampling is accurate.
 "These two factors are very well received by our customers," notes Castaneda.

-"Counting with a tilting top drive is another advantage," says Castaneda, "making the making of drill pipe and casing faster and saver.
+"Counting with a tilting top drive is another advantage," says Castaneda, "making the making of drill pipe and casing faster and safer.
 In addition, when the top drive is in its 90 degrees maximum tilting position, it becomes a very useful device to bring down into the well different kinds of tools.
 On average it takes Andinor 30 days to finish a 200m deep well, with 10in screens ready to start producing water."